webplatform/docs/css/properties/transition-delay/index.md

 {{Page_Title}}
 {{Flags
-|State=Almost Ready
+|State=Ready to Use
-|Editorial notes=Needs spec reference, remove topic cluster flags
+|Editorial notes=
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|The 'transition-delay' property defines when the transition will start.
+{{Summary_Section|Defines when the transition will start.
 A value of ‘0s’ means the transition will execute as soon as the property is changed.
 Otherwise, the value specifies an offset from the moment the property is changed, and the transition will delay execution by that offset.}}
 {{CSS Property
 |Initial value=0s
 |Applies to=all elements, :before and :after pseudo elements